awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.access-control.md

 ## Access to DynamoDB Via DAX, But No Direct Access to DynamoDB<a name="DAX.access-control.ddb-no-dax-yes.ddb-read-write-dax-read-write"></a>

- In this scenario, Bob can access the *Books* table via DAX, but he does not have direct access to the *Books* table in DynamoDB\.
+ In this scenario, Bob can access the `Books` table via DAX, but he does not have direct access to the `Books` table in DynamoDB\.
 Thus, when Bob gains access to DAX, he also gains access to a DynamoDB table that he otherwise might not be able to access\.
-When you are configuring an IAM policy for the DAX service role, remember that any user that is given access to the DAX cluster via the user access policy will gain access to the tables specified in that policy\.
-In this case, *BobAccessPolicy* gains access to the tables specified in *DAXAccessPolicy*\.
+When you configure an IAM policy for the DAX service role, remember that any user that is given access to the DAX cluster via the user access policy gains access to the tables specified in that policy\.
+In this case, `BobAccessPolicy` gains access to the tables specified in `DAXAccessPolicy`\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/images/dax-access-control-dax-only.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)

-If you are currently using IAM roles and policies to restrict access to DynamoDB tables and data, then the use of DAX can subvert those policies\.
-In the policy below, Bob has access to a DynamoDB table via DAX but does not have explicit direct access to the same table in DynamoDB\.
+If you are currently using IAM roles and policies to restrict access to DynamoDB tables and data, using DAX can subvert those policies\.
+In the following policy, Bob has access to a DynamoDB table via DAX but does not have explicit direct access to the same table in DynamoDB\.

- The following policy document \(*BobAccessPolicy*\), attached to *BobUserRole*, would confer this access:
+ The following policy document \(`BobAccessPolicy`\), attached to `BobUserRole`, would confer this access\.

 ```
 {